TxMQ/exo2-core/docs/JSONConfig.md

 As with socket messaging, if no REST configuration is defined, then REST will be disabled.

 ## Configuring Block Logging
 Block logging can be configured by supplying the logger class and a list of logger-specific parameters in the "blockLogger" property.
 If no blockLogger is set, logging will be disabled.
-The following example shows how to initialize the CouchDB-based logger included in Exo:
+The following example shows how to initialize the CouchDB-based logger included in Aviator:
 ```json
 "blockLogger": {
   "loggerClass": "com.txmq.exo.persistence.couchdb.CouchDBBlockLogger",